ab-elhaddad/telda-fullstack-challenge/backend/README.md

   - Pagination with customizable limit and offset
 - **Authentication**: Secure JWT-based authentication system
   - Stateless access tokens and refresh tokens
-  - HttpOnly cookies for secure token storage
+  - HttpOnly cookies for secure token storage (available to all API paths)
   - Login via email or username
-  - Profile management with bio and profile picture
+  - Separate endpoints for profile management and password reset
 - **Comments**: Add and view comments on movies
 - **Watchlists**: Create and manage personal movie watchlists
   - Track watch status ('to_watch' or 'watched')